-The BHMA are firing up a coalition of parties to promote the life-giving and overlapping areas of sustainable agriculture, lifestyle and diet.
+The BHMA have fired up a coalition of parties to promote the life-giving and overlapping areas of sustainable agriculture, lifestyle and diet.
 This is our chance to tell a story about the healing power of relationships; with the soil, with food, and with one another.

-The overlapping Venn diagram that connects soil, soul and society reveals that we have to start viewing nutrition as impacting of many levels – from the genome to the ozone layer.
+The overlapping Venn diagram that connects soil, soul, and society reveals that we have to start viewing nutrition as impacting many levels – from the genome to the ozone layer.

 The EAT Lancet recently published a paper proposing a semi-vegetarian diet for a small planet.
 And this year we see an unprecedented wave of veganism as supermarkets embrace marketing and profit opportunities (although not all of what’s on offer is necessarily of high nutrient quality).
 Meanwhile, as proponents of different fats and carbs continue to slug it out and evidence for diet-cancer links grows ever stronger; mainstream medicine waits in the wings for definitive answers.

 Now at last, in the year that The Lancet has declared ‘the year for nutrition,’ voices are being raised against the unholy marriage whereby Big Food makes us sick and Big Pharma sells us the ‘cures’.

 We have now set up a separate website: The Real Food Campaign Website

 On the weekend of April 27th, we brought together a powerful coalition representing organisations in the UK with an interest in health, sustainable agriculture and nutrition.

 Read about the gathering in one of our partner’s blogs: From Unreal to Real Food

 Listen to a podcast from the event: Dr Andrew Morrice asks, “Can we be rational about food?”